Apply for a taxi driver’s licence

 - A passport photo

-- A full valid UK/EU/EEA driving licence (must be held for a minimum of 12 months).
+- A full valid UK/EU/EEA driving licence (must have been held for a minimum of 12 months).

 - A practical driving assessment certificate